Current

 This exhibit is a historiographic approach to the works of Joel Chandler Harris (1845-1908), a southern author with lasting popular appeal but a more complex literary reputation.
 It examines Harris’s most well-known works and how they have become part of popular culture from the time of Jim Crow’s South to the present day.
 It takes a look at Harris’s romanticized view of southern plantation life and his stereotypes like the happy-go-lucky slave, pitiful freedman, and devoted mammy.
 His stories persist in our popular culture, in theme park rides like Disney’s Splash Mountain and in current children’s books.
 For these reasons we must continue to discuss the tales for their controversial heritage that, while often hidden today, has far from disappeared.

-The exhibit was researched and created by two M.A. students, under the direction of John Giggie (History Department) and Kate Matheny (Special Collections).
+The exhibit was researched and created by two M.A. students, under the direction of John Giggie (History Department).
 It features items from R. C. Sneed’s Joel Chandler Harris “Uncle Remus” collection (MSS.4171), as well as items from the Hoole Rare Book Collection.

 A Message of Glad News for All the Race: Celebrating 135 Years at Tuskegee University